RoystonS/honeycomb/bravo-controls.md

 This should be changed to map _only_ to `SELECT VSI BUG` by removing the `SET AUTOPILOT VS HOLD` mapping.

-## Taxi and Nav lights
+Rmag has a good video from December 2020 walking through this in detail: https://www.youtube.com/watch?v=bJSBxbmC3Eo

+## Light switches not working

-At least when I've been trying this out (September 2021, just after MSFS World Update 6) the default bindings for switches 1 (Beacon), 2 (Landing), 5-7 (Strobe, Pitot, Avionics) all work fine but switches 3 (Taxi) and 4 (Nav) don't.
-It seems to be the case that `TAXI LIGHTS ON`, `TAXI LIGHTS OFF`, `NAV LIGHTS ON` and `NAV LIGHTS OFF` don't work; they don't even work for me when bound to keyboard buttons.
+At least when I've been trying this out (September 2021, just after MSFS World Update 6) some light switches haven't worked for me.
+Specifically, the default bindings for switches 1 (Beacon), 2 (Landing), 5-7 (Strobe, Pitot, Avionics) were all fine, but switches 3 (Taxi) and 4 (Nav) didn't work.
+It seems to be the case that `TAXI LIGHTS ON`, `TAXI LIGHTS OFF`, `NAV LIGHTS ON` and `NAV LIGHTS OFF` don't work at all; at least for me they didn't even work when bound to keyboard buttons.
+Others in the MSFS forums have reported issues with the Beacon lights too.

-The workaround is to use `SET TAXI LIGHTS` and `SET NAV LIGHTS` instead.
+The workaround is to use `SET xxx LIGHTS` instead of `xxx LIGHTS ON` and `xxx LIGHTS OFF`.
 These commands turn the lights on whilst the bound button remains pressed, and turns them off when it's released.
+A small downside is that switches bound in this way take a second or so to respond when switched off instead of responding immediately.

 So, change: